jgaribaldi/hapi/README.md

 - Get upstreams: list all configured upstreams
 - Enable upstream: enables the given upstream for all the configured routes
 - Disable upstream: disables the given upstream for all the configured routes
+- Add route: adds a given route to the current context